Skip to main content

 • Special handling for payment method types:

-• If the local wallet's payment method is more recent, update the enterprise wallet with the local method's details.
+• If the local wallet's payment method is more recent: Updates the enterprise payment method with local details (card: nameOnCard, expiryMonth, expiryYear, zipCode; ACH: accountType, nameOnAccount, status) and then deletes the local version.

-• If the enterprise wallet's payment method is more recent or equal, retain the enterprise version and do not update.
+• If the enterprise wallet's payment method is more recent or equal: Retains the enterprise version and deletes the local version without updating.

 7. Publish Events